atiaxi/replit-docs-2/docs/getting-started/faq.md

 If neither of these apply, you can report a bug by clicking "Get help" in your account sidebar (when you are logged in) and then click the red "Report a bug" button.
 Please provide information on the repl/s in question, browser information, and operating system.

-##### Why is my 'always on' repl not working?
+##### Why is my 'Keep-Awake' repl not working?

 Have you tried:

 1. Proofing your code for any errors.
-2. Turning 'always on' off and then back on.
+2. Turning 'Keep-Awake' off and then back on.
 3. Forking the repl.
 4. Running 'kill 1' in the shell.
 5. Checking for any memory leaks within your code.